goschtl/zope/zope.component/tseaver-test_cleanup/docs/api.rst

 .. autofunction:: zope.component.queryAdapterInContext

-The :function:`~zope.component.getAdapterInContext` and
+The :func:`~zope.component.getAdapterInContext` and
-:function:`~zope.component.queryAdapterInContext` APIs first check the context object to see if it already conforms to the requested interface.
+:func:`~zope.component.queryAdapterInContext` APIs first check the context object to see if it already conforms to the requested interface.
 If so, the object is returned immediately.
 Otherwise, the adapter factory is looked up in the site manager, and called.